Novelist Sam Lansky asks, What if you could fix all your faults in 3 days?

 "Sam's insecure.
 Sam doesn't feel good about himself.
 Sam's had some failed relationships," said Lansky.
 "It turns out there is an opportunity for Sam to work with a mysterious, slightly shadowy shaman who claims to have the power to open the door between dimensions and call in ancient spirits to heal the soul and interior conditions of broken people, in what he describes as open-soul surgery."

 Listen to my entire conversation with Lansky on Spotify or Apple Podcasts.
-Broken People: A Novel is now available in hardcover, paperback and as an audiobook.
+Broken People is now available in hardcover, paperback and as an audiobook.
 Also, you can subscribe to I'm So Obsessed on your favorite podcast app.
 In each episode, Connie Guglielmo and I catch up with an artist, actor or creator to learn about work, career and current obsessions.

 Discuss: Novelist Sam Lansky asks, What if you could fix all your faults in 3 days?